shoeffner/mthesis/src/models_and_methods.md

 ## Geometric model

-The goal of the geometric model is to detect the pupil centers of both eyes and perform a raycast from the eye ball centers through the pupils.
-The intersections of the screen plane and the raycast are the gaze points.
+The goal of the geometric model is to detect the pupil centers of both eyes and perform a ray cast from the eye ball centers through the pupils.
+The intersections of the screen plane and the ray cast are the gaze points.
 The line--plane intersection (formulae adapted from
 @Wikipedia:lineplaneintersection) can be expressed using three points of the screen plane, the eye ball center and the pupil in the same 3D coordinate